-The buy to let market can be a very lucrative one but undeclared rental income can lead to fines and increased scrutiny by HMRC.
+The buy to let market can still be lucrative in the long term despite the efforts of the government in recent times to increase the tax burden of landlords.
+But undeclared rental income can lead to fines and increased scrutiny by HMRC.

 In 2019 alone, HMRC uncovered 11,129 cases of landlords underpaying tax or not paying any tax on their rental income, a 27% increase from 8,704 the previous year.
 If you’re a landlord, make sure you understand how rental income is taxed and the consequences of not disclosing to HMRC.

 Any rental income you receive from monthly rent, non-refundable deposits and money from tenants for repairs, will need to be declared.
 The total amount is submitted to HMRC and the amount of tax owed is dependent on the tax band your total income falls into.

 If being a landlord isn’t your sole job, the income you make still needs to be declared.
 The amount of income you receive will be added to your income from other forms of employment or investment too and the tax you pay will be worked out on the total.

 Do I need to pay Class 2 National Insurance?

 As a landlord you will only be required to pay Class 2 NIC if you are regarded as running a property business.
 If the following criteria all apply then you need to look at this further:-